Loading Now

 Q: What are the cumulative impacts of multiple medications on the gut microbiome?

-A: Taking several drugs together can greatly affect our gut microbes.
-These effects can change the balance of our microbiome, complicating our body’s reaction to drugs.
+A: Taking several drugs together can significantly affect our gut microbes.
+These effects can change the balance of our microbiome, complicating our body’s reaction to medication.

 Q: How do antidepressants affect digestion and gut flora?